 Microsoft Project Server – or its cloud-based version Project Online – is a powerful and user-friendly tool for enterprise project and portfolio management (PPM).
 Research directors, project managers and project staff all use a common work and information platform for their work in research and development.

-The web-based solution is intuitive and easy to handle due to its similarity and tight integration with the Microsoft SharePoint and Microsoft Office / Office 365 environment.
+The web-based solution is intuitive and easy to handle due to its similarity and tight integration with the Microsoft SharePoint and Microsoft Office / Microsoft 365 environment.
 The role-based concept ensures “seeing instead of searching”, in other words, project staff only see the information they require for their role.